 Spread a kitchen towel on the counter.
-Use your jar lifter to remove warm jars from the canner, drain, and line up on the towel.
+Use your jar lifter to remove a jar from canner, drain, and place on the towel.
 Keep the remaining jars in the canner so they stay hot.

 Use the canning funnel and ladle, and fill the warm jars with hot tomatoes leaving 1/2-inch headspace.

 Run the bubble popper through the jar to release air.
 Wipe the rim clean with a damp paper towel.

 Center a lid on the jar, and screw on the band until it is fingertip tight.
 Use the jar lifter to place the jar back into the canner, and repeat with the remaining jars.

 Once jars are all in canner, adjust the water level so it is at two inches above the jar tops.

 Cover the canner and bring to boil over high heat.
 Once water boils vigorously, process pint sized jars for 35 minutes (quart sized jars for 45 minutes) at altitudes of less than 1,000 ft.
 Adjust processing time for your altitude if necessary.
 (See notes)